robotics102/um-f25/syllabus.md

 # Syllabus
 {: .no_toc }
-ROB 102, Fall 2024 at The University of Michigan
+ROB 102, Fall 2025 at The University of Michigan
 {: .fs-6 .fw-300 }

+## Updated Syllabus

+An [updated syllabus](https://docs.google.com/document/d/1xxJHOiJGdLmvzV0_qftdHRsTBJYdW2Rl-T_ao-CPGWE/edit?usp=sharing) can be found here!
+Below will provide a more general overview of ROB 102.

 ## Table of contents
 {: .no_toc .text-delta }